 The CPA Exam is offered during the first two months of each quarter.
 You can take each section in any order you like—I recommend taking your easiest section first to help boost your confidence and start off with a win.

 You can schedule all four sections if you like, but I recommend starting by scheduling just two.
 This way you’ll avoid potentially paying twice for sections you didn’t pass or didn’t have enough time to take.

-And while we’re talking about fees, here’s how much it’ll cost, varying from state to state:
+Here’s how much the CPA exam costs, varying from state to state: